Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 YAML file for ease of use.
 Artifacts accept parameters that are passed to the VQL itself controlling how it runs.

-Velociraptor artifacts accepts a number of parameters of different types.
+Velociraptor artifacts accept a number of parameters of different types.
 Sometimes, they accept a windows path - for example the `Windows.EventLogs.EvtxHunter` artifact accepts a Windows glob path like `%SystemRoot%\System32\Winevt\Logs\*.evtx`.
 In the same artifact,